neuronsimulator/nrn-build-ci/README.md

 ## GitHub Actions

-As of version 9, wheels for NEURON are built exclusively using GitHub Actions.
-All of the jobs which build wheels are located at [this link](https://github.com/neuronsimulator/nrn/actions/workflows/wheels.yml).
-To access a particular artifact containing the wheels, proceed as follows:
+Since version 9, NEURON can build wheels for all platforms using GitHub Actions (see the [workflow](https://github.com/neuronsimulator/nrn/actions/workflows/wheels-nightly.yml)).
+To obtain an artifact:

 * click on a particular run: